harness/harness-cli/README.md

 ## Use Harness CLI

 To learn how to begin and familiarize yourself with the harness CLI utility, please consult this [documentation](https://developer.harness.io/docs/platform/automation/cli/examples) for comprehensive instructions.
+Additionally, here is the [reference documentation](https://developer.harness.io/docs/platform/automation/cli/reference) for the CLI.

 ## Branch Info